 Still today, a daily pattern of worship is offered to the Glory of God.
 Special services, representative of a wide spread of interest and social concern, are held regularly.
 Annual services include a thanksgiving for victory in the Battle of Britain, a service for Judges at the start of the legal year and an Observance on Commonwealth Day.
 In 1965-66 the Abbey celebrated the 900th anniversary of the consecration of King Edward's abbey, taking as its theme 'One People'.
 Such a theme seemed to be fitting for a church which, through a long history of involvement with the developing life of the British people, has become known throughout the world.
 In 2010 His Holiness Pope Benedict XVI became the first Pope to visit the Abbey.

-"Treasures of Westminster Abbey" by Tony Trowles, 2008
+"Treasures of Westminster Abbey" by Tony Trowles, revised edition 2010

 "Westminster Abbey.
 1000 years of music and pageant" by James Wilkinson, 2003

 "Kingdom, Power and Glory.
-A historical guide to Westminster Abbey" by John Field, 1999
+A historical guide to Westminster Abbey" by John Field, 2nd edn.1999

 "A House of Kings.
 The history of Westminster Abbey" edited by Edward Carpenter, revised 1972